appseed-io/ionic-dynamic-forms/README.md

 ## Dependecies, Run and Build

 ### Install Ionic CLI 2.x
-To build and run this `Supermodular 2` you need to have Ionic CLI beta installed
+To build and run this application you need to have Ionic CLI installed

 ```bash
 $ sudo npm install -g ionic